 Startup Proposal: Intelligent Traffic Signals

-control.
-And we've all been stuck in frustrating traffic situations
+And we've all been stuck in frustrating traffic situations where the

-where the signals just happened to go the worst possible ways at the
+signals just happened to go the worst possible ways at the worst

-What if traffic signals were networked intelligent devices with
+What if traffic signals were autonomous intelligent devices, each

-links?
-What if they were able to continuously adjust and optimize
+they were able to continuously adjust and optimize their timings for

 More efficient travel with less traffic congestion could likely save